Coronavirus (COVID-19)

 Rogue traders

 Unqualified traders offering to disinfect your home to help prevent the spread of the virus.
-Also beware of anyone offering coronavirus vaccines or cures.
+Also beware of anyone offering coronavirus vaccines or treatments.

 Good Samaritans